WilliamConnatser/webdb-i-challenge/queries.md

 # Database Queries

 ## find all customers that live in London.
 Returns 6 records.
+SELECT * FROM Customers where City = 'London' limit 6;

 ## find all customers with postal code 1010.
 Returns 3 customers.
+SELECT * FROM Customers where PostalCode = '1010' limit 3;

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.